metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 No major injury worth noting, though it'll be useful to keep an eye on Dallas this week given they've been dealing with a number of nagging injuries on offense lately.

+UPDATE: Randy Gregory will be out for the foreseeable future with a calf injury.
+With his loss, Dallas pass rush takes a major hit, though Quinn will likely try to mitigate that loss by rotating Micah Parsons more into an edge rushing role.

 #### _History_

 Before going into any actual competitive history, it is worth noting Dan Quinn will be going up against the team that unceremoniously fired him last season.
 Any lingering ill will is only going to fuel Dallas here.